How CDR Sanitizes Log4j CVE-2021-44228 Exploits in PDFs

 Votiro helps companies proactively sanitize hidden known and unknown threats from files entering their organizations.
 Votiro’s cloud-delivered content disarm and reconstruction technology identifies known good elements of files and then transfers them over to a new, clean file template, leaving malware – even unknown and zero-day malware – behind.

-We ran the malformed PDF through Votiro Cloud.
+We ran the malformed PDF through Votiro.
 Processing of the file took 0.1 second.
 Below is a screenshot of the file opened in text editor.
 Where the “size” section had previously been a string of malicious code, now the size section is fixed at 18, which is the correct size for this file.

 The PDF retains the same look as the malicious PDF.

-Votiro Cloud proactively sanitizes hidden and unknown threats from files at scale.
+Votiro proactively sanitizes hidden and unknown threats from files at scale.
 While the Log4j exploit is wide-reaching and Log4j can be exploited in many ways, Votiro can help protect against exploits delivered via documents.

-Get a free trial of Votiro here.
+Get a free demo of Votiro here.

 background image